liliangnudt/Jet-BGC/README.md

-The code for preprint "Jet-BGC" is coming soon.
+The code for "Jet-BGC: Joint Latent Embedding and Structural Fusion Bipartite Graph Clustering".